 So, the expense side of Form 122A-2 is forward looking.
 It calls for the taxes your client will incur monthly in the future.

 Let’s suppose your client is highly paid and filing in February.
 The look-back period is August through January.

 The pay advices for the last months in the previous year may show little or no Social Security tax in the late year pay stubs.

 But you have the last paystub of the year, with the year-to-date deduction amounts.

 Take that year end paystub , and divide the annual tax by 12.

-Voila, you had the monthly average Social Security contribution for the debtor, going forward.
+Voila, you have the monthly average Social Security contribution for the debtor, going forward.